Vivek-04022001/documentation/plone.app.dexterity/behaviors/providing-marker-interfaces.md

 This chapter describes how to use behaviors to set marker interfaces on instances of a given content type.

-Sometimes it is useful for objects that provide a particular behavior to also provide a specific marker interface.
+Sometimes it's useful for objects that provide a particular behavior to also provide a specific marker interface.
 For example, you can register a viewlet for a particular marker, and use a behavior to enable that marker on all instances of a particular content type.
 The viewlet will then only show up when the behavior is enabled.
 The same principle can be applied to event handlers, views, and other components.